1553 succession crisis: John Dudley's campaign (July 13–20, 1553)

 Between July 10 and 13, the Privy Council recognized the threat posed by Mary and decided to send a full military expedition to East Anglia.
 The road to this decision was not an easy one: there was no consensus among the advisors, and Jane Grey unexpectedly intervened.
 According to one source, she demanded that her own father be appointed commander; according to others, she protested against such an appointment.
 Contemporaries recognized that Henry Grey was unsuitable for the role, and other available candidates were weak.
 John Dudley was forced to take command of the punitive campaign, leaving London in the care of the same Henry Grey and unreliable fellow travelers from the Privy Council.
 On July 11, without waiting for their decision, Dudley began feverishly recruiting mercenaries.
 His agents offered hired infantrymen, according to various sources, from 10 to 20 pennies a day—against the usual pay of 6 pence.
 The number of troops raised by Dudley is not reliably known.
-David Lodes writes of 1,500 men marching from London.
+David Loades writes of 1,500 men marching from London.
 Foreign ambassadors estimated it at 3,000 to 4,000 men, while the prosecutor at John Dudley's trial cited 3,000 (including any reinforcements received en route).
 The composition of the force (mostly mounted) was far from optimal, but Dudley had artillery, which Mary had not had until the arrival of naval guns from Brooke's squadron.
 Dudley himself and his companions, William Grey and Edward Clinton, were the best English generals of their day, and the quality of Dudley's cavalry was described by witnesses as excellent.